Adastram1/tray_manager/README.md

 my_checkbox.enable()
 ```

-To disable your item, you can, use the .disable() function of the item as followed :
+To disable your item, use the `.disable()` function of the item as followed :
 ```python
 from tray_manager import CheckBox